Tools4everBV/HelloID-Conn-Prov-Target-Topicus-SomToday-HRMService/readme.md

 > [!IMPORTANT]
 > This repository contains the connector and configuration code only.
 The implementer is responsible to acquire the connection details such as username, password, certificate, etc. You might even need to sign a contract or agreement with the supplier before implementing this connector.
 Please contact the client's application manager to coordinate the connector requirements.

+> [!WARNING]
+> The calls to the SomToday Connect API have been tested with a SomToday test environment, but the SOAP actions have not.
+Therefore, changes to the SOAP call may be required when implementing.

 <p align="center">
   <img src="">
 </p>